Newfoundland vs Norfolk Terrier: Complete Comparison (2026)

 Temperament and Personality Differences

 Personality is where Newfoundland and Norfolk Terrier diverge most clearly.
 Newfoundland brings a sweet, patient, devoted energy to the household, compared to Norfolk Terrier's fearless, lovable, alert disposition.
 These differences shape every daily interaction.
 In daily life, this means Newfoundland owners typically experience a dog that leans toward sweet behavior, while Norfolk Terrier owners find their dog more inclined toward fearless tendencies.
-Neither temperament is objectively better; the right choice depends on your personality and lifestyle preferences.
+The better temperament is the one that matches you — there is no universal winner.

 Best for Families with Children